 The sewer collection system covers nearly 2,000 acres and consists of approximately 45 miles of sewer main ranging in size from 4” to 24”.
 The system includes four lift stations and approximately 7,500 lineal feet of 8” force main.
 The collection system carries approximately 900,000 gallons per day to our waste water treatment facility.

 The 2010 census population of Aurora was 4,479.
 The water system currently serves approximately 2,000 resident connections and approximately 29 non-resident connections (outside corporate limits).
 The sewer collection system currently serves approximately 2,000 resident connections and approximately 90 non-resident connections (outside corporate limits).

-Maintenance of these 102 miles of streets consists of: the repair and maintenance of the street pavement (concrete, brick, asphalt, and gravel) and curbs, bridges, drainage culverts, pedestrian and school crosswalks, traffic signals, installation and repairs, traffic control and signage, pavement markings, maintenance of the City’s Storm Sewer and Drainage System, street sweeping, mowing and noxious weed control of public right-of-ways and properties, grading, ice control and snow removal operations, storm damage and cleanup, traffic control for emergency services and City Council approved community events.
+The City street infrastructure consists of approximately 96 lane miles of concrete, brick, asphalt, and gravel streets.
+The city is responsible for the maintenance and repair of the streets as well as curbs, bridges, drainage culverts, pedestrian and school crosswalks, traffic signals, installation and repairs, traffic control and signage, pavement markings, city storm sewer and drainage system, street sweeping, mowing and noxious weed control of public right-of-ways and properties, grading, ice control and snow removal operations, storm damage and cleanup, traffic control for emergency services and City Council approved community events.